bil/licorice/README.md

 * Latency

 Connect systems 1 and 2 with two separate parallel port male to male cables.
 Results can be viewed on an oscilloscope as detailed above.
+One cable will be used as system 2 output to system 1 input and the other will be used as system 1 output to system 2 input.
+The choice is arbitrary.

 On system 1 (LiCoRICE):